Daring-Crypto-Ventures/DCV-policy/Privacy-Policy.md

 By enrolling in the School, you signify your acceptance of this Privacy Policy.
 If you do not agree to this Privacy Policy, please do not enroll in the School.
 Your continued enrollment in the School following the posting of changes to this Privacy Policy will be deemed your acceptance of those changes.

-By installing the HODL Totals Google Sheet Add-on, you signify your acceptance of this Privacy Policy.
-If you do not agree to this Privacy Policy, please do not install the HODL Totals Google Sheet Add-on.
+By installing the HODL Totals add-on, you signify your acceptance of this Privacy Policy.
+If you do not agree to this Privacy Policy, please do not install the HODL Totals add-on.
 Your continued use of the add-on following the posting of changes to this Privacy Policy will be deemed your acceptance of those changes.

 By subscribing to our email newsletter, you signify your acceptance of this Privacy Policy.
 If you do not agree to this Privacy Policy, please do not sign up for our email newsletter.
 By taking no action to unsubscribe from our newsletter email list following the posting of changes to this Privacy Policy, this inaction will be deemed your acceptance of those changes.